constantinemunoz/ptvBabyToFormal/README.md

 ### MP4 not playing on one device
 The script attempts codec tags in order: `avc1`, `H264`, then `mp4v`.
 If H.264 encoder is unavailable in your OpenCV build, it may fall back to `mp4v`.

+### Eye alignment did not happen for some people
+If eyes cannot be detected in either baby or adult image, the script falls back to center-crop + resize (still preserving aspect ratio and no stretching) and logs a warning in the summary.

 ---